dfinity/portal/docs/developer-docs/integrations/ledger/deploy-new-token.md

 :::info

-When you deploy to the mainnet:
+When you deploy on the mainnet:

 -   Always set the `archive_options` field.
 If the archiving is disabled, the capacity of your ledger is limited to the memory of a single canister.